This website is still in development.

 Mac Terminal Kiro CLI setup

 Install Kiro CLI on the Mac first, then log in and run the Buddy CLI hook installer from your project folder.
-Buddy opens through the CLI hooks, updates as prompts and tool approvals happen, and can run separate windows for multiple terminal sessions.
+Open Buddy once, then run Kiro CLI with the Buddy agent enabled.

 macOS Terminal